Driving in the Park

 Longmire or Paradise Use: Ashford, WA 98304

-The entrance fee is $20 for a private, noncommercial vehicle or $10 for each visitor 16 and older entering by motorcycle, bicycle, horseback, on foot, or for individuals traveling together as a non-commercial, organized group.
+The entrance fee is $30 for a private, non-commercial vehicle or $25 for each visitor 16 and older entering by motorcycle, $15 for visitors entering on a bicycle, horseback, on foot, or for individuals traveling together as a non-commercial, organized group.
 These fees provide the visitor with a 7-day entrance permit for Mount Rainier National Park.
-The $30 annual park pass covers entrance fees for the pass holder and accompanying passengers in a single, private, non-commercial vehicle at Mount Rainier National Park.
+The $55 annual park pass covers entrance fees for the pass holder and accompanying passengers in a single, private, non-commercial vehicle at Mount Rainier National Park.

 In winter, the gates at Longmire to Paradise close every evening (dusk) and reopen after snow removal in the morning, although heavy snowfall can delay the opening.
 In summer, the road is always open.